sanket382000/myassignment/README.md

+# OTP auth microservice

+This repository contains the code for otp auth microservice.

+Tech Stack consist of :

+- python
+- django
+- djangorestframework
+- django-otp
+- some basic libraries.

 ## Introduction

 The Authentication Microservice is a standalone application designed to provide secure user authentication functionality for web applications.
 It includes OTP-based authentication, password reset, account information update, and optionally, role-based authorization.
 This microservice follows RESTful architecture principles.